Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Discussion

-In water, tracking accuracy was assessed: over the whole volume; within each of the three elevational planes tested; and in a region-of-interest within each plane corresponding to the central part of the field-of-view of the ultrasound imaging system, where the needle tip is likely to reside throughout a procedure.
-With the needle tip in-plane (i.e. at \qty{0}{\milli\meter} elevation), the tracking system achieved an average error of \qty{1.8}{\milli\meter} and an average repeatability of less than \qty{0.7}{\milli\meter}, fairly uniformly over the whole plane; this error is close to the diameter of the introducer needle (\qty{1.47}{\milli\meter}) and therefore deemed sufficient for accurately guiding the needle.
-Within the region of interest in this same plane, the mean error between tracked and true positions was improved to \qty{1.35}{\milli\meter}.
-Our previous, 2D (in-plane only) tracking system, which tracked the needle tip by analysing B-mode ultrasound imaging pulses received by a needle-integrated fibre-optic hydrophone, achieved \qty{0.67}{\milli\meter} and \qty{0.28}{\milli\meter} spatial-average error and repeatability, respectively, in water, over a comparable field of view~\cite{bakerIntraoperativeNeedleTip2022}.
+Within the in-plane ROI, tracking error and repeatability was about twice that of our previous, 2D (in-plane only) tracking system, which tracked the needle tip by analysing B-mode ultrasound imaging pulses received by a needle-integrated fibre-optic hydrophone, and achieved 0.67\,mm and 0.28\,mm spatial-average error and repeatability, respectively, in water, over a comparable field of view~\cite{bakerIntraoperativeNeedleTip2022}.
 Similar accuracies have been reported for other 2D, receive-mode methodologies \cite{deepsighttechnologyinc.DeepSightTechnologyReceives, kasineNeedleTipTracking2019}.
-The reduced tracking signal frequency of our 3D system (\qty{1}{\mega\hertz}) compared to our previous 2D system (\qty{3}{\mega\hertz}) and other similar technologies may account for this decreased tracking resolution.
+The reduced tracking signal frequency of our 3D system (1\,MHz) compared to our previous 2D system (3\,MHz) and other similar technologies may account for this decreased tracking resolution.
 The lower frequency was necessary to provide a wide directivity to the elements of the sparse tracking array, which, because of its low element count, was not capable of beam-forming, in contrast to the curvilinear imaging array used for the 2D methodologies.
 The low-element-count sparse array, however, is what enabled cost-effective, quantitative 3D tracking.